openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 .. note:: You separate :ref:`multiple questions<Multiple Problems in
   One Component>` in a problem component with three hyphen (``---``) characters.
 You can separate the answer options with either comma (``,``) characters or new lines.
-Each question can have a single correct answer.
+Each question can ONLY have a single correct answer.

 The OLX markup for this example problem follows.